 And you can be sure that the GTI will look sharper and more purposeful than more mainstream versions, which is the way it’s been since the first Golf GTI appeared in 1976.
 Expect the traditional red interior accents and chequered upholstery as well as the strong horizontal lines on the front.

-New 2019 VW Golf GTI: here this autumn
+New 2020 VW Golf GTI: here next year

-When the Golf Mk8 arrives in October after a Frankfurt motor show debut, there will be many permutations of engine, transmission and spec, but they’ll all have five doors, as the Golf has not been immune to the global loss of interest in three-door hatches.
+When the Golf Mk8 arrives in 2020 there will be many permutations of engine, transmission and spec, but they’ll all have five doors, as the Golf has not been immune to the global loss of interest in three-door hatches.
 At the top of the Golf range there will be three distinct versions:

 The new 2020 VW Golf R